prannoymulmi/aws-localstack/README.md

 ## Start Docker compose (If no token available)
 docker-compose -f docker-compose-unpaid.yml up

+## create private keys for token signature
+./create-keys.sh # this will create private and public keys in the root folder, this is included in the build-and-run.sh script

 # Builds and starts the project as Localstack community edition is not persistent
 ./build-and-run.sh